 Don’t Forget Your Overall Tax Picture Finally, don’t forget that property taxes can be factored in to the rest of your overall tax picture.
 Check with your accountant or another financial professional to determine your options regarding property taxes that may save you some additional money.
 There are numerous tax benefits to owning a home, so it’s best to start using them from day one.
 As with all other taxes, property taxes are a fact of life that every homeowner faces.
 Becoming a first time homeowner can be both an exciting and stressful time.
 With that in mind, the more knowledgeable you can become on the various aspects of home ownership, the more prepared you will be to make the best financial decisions going forward.

 SEVEN TIPS FOR TEXANS

 Save on homeowners insurance Here are seven ways to cut the cost of your home insurance from helpinsure.com, a Texas consumer-friendly website:

+Shop around – and do it early!
 Check with several different home insurance companies to get rate quotes.
 (An independent insurance agent can provide rate quotes from a variety of companies.)
 And definitely do it well before your policy expires, just in case you run into any snags along the way.

 Raise your deductible The deductible is the amount of money you have to pay toward a loss before your insurance kicks in.
 Home insurance deductibles usually start around $250.
 However, if you increase your deductible to:

 Buy your home and auto policies from the same company Many companies will give what’s called a “multi-line” discount if you buy both home insurance and auto coverage from them.

 Don’t skimp when buying a home If you’re looking at buying a home, think, about the cost 0f insuring the home.
 A newer home’s electrical, heating, and plumbing systems and overall structure are likely to be in better condition than those of an older home – and can lead to a discount on your premiums.

 Insure your home, not the land While your home and its contents are at risk from fire, theft, windstorms, and other perils, the land your home sits on is not.
 Don’t include the value of the land in deciding how much home insurance you need to buy.